-4. Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
-Increase your heat to medium-high until the water reaches 150° F, then turn off heat.
+4. Using the measuring cup, pour 8 cups of water into your clean 3-quart or larger pot.
+Increase your heat to mediumhigh until the water reaches 150

 5. Add the grains and cover, steep for 30 minutes.
+Rinse the grain sack with one cup of hot water (160 F) allowing the runoff to blow back into the pot.
+Do not squeeze the sack.
 Discard the grain sack after steeping is complete.

 7. Once 10 minutes has passed (step 6), remove the pot from heat.

 8. Open the can of Brewing Extract and pour its contents into the hot mixture in your pot.
 Stir until thoroughly mixed.

 Then open the packet of BrewMax LME Pale and pour this into the hot mixture in your pot and stir until thoroughly

 mixed.
 This mixture of unfermented beer is called wort.